-STATUTES: W. Va.
-Code §§11-21-20 and 11-21-40

-CREDIT: These credits generally exist to eliminate the possibility of double taxation of same increase by two or more states.
+- STATUTES: W.Va.
+Code §§11-21-20 and 11-21-40 - CREDIT: These credits generally exist to eliminate the possibility of double taxation of same income by two or more states. - VALUE: \$23.2 million per year

 The intent for these credits is simply to provide a mechanism for the return of funds never due to the State.
 Therefore, these credits are not tax expenditures.